Name: Puyda Ivan Grigoryevich

 Case History

-After a series of searches in Magadan in May 2018, Konstantin Petrov, Yevgeny Zyablov and Sergey Yerkin were placed in a pre-trial detention center.
-On the same day in Khabarovsk, Ivan Puyda was searched.
-He was arrested and then taken 1600 km away to the Magadan pre-trial detention center.
-The believers spent two to four months behind bars, and then were placed under house arrest.
+After a series of searches in Magadan in May 2018, Konstantin Petrov, Yevgeniy Zyablov and Sergey Yerkin were placed in a pretrial detention center.
+On the same day in Khabarovsk, the home of Ivan Puyda was searched.
+He was arrested and taken 1,600 km to a pretrial detention center in Magadan.
+The believers spent 2 to 4 months behind bars, and then ended up under house arrest.
 In March 2019, the FSB conducted another series of searches.
-The number of defendants in the case later reached 13, including six women, including the elderly.
-The investigator regarded the holding of peaceful worship services as organizing the activities of an extremist organization, participating in it and financing it.
-In almost four years of investigation, the case against 13 believers grew to 66 volumes.
-It went to court in March 2022.
-At the hearings, it became clear that the case was based on the testimony of a secret witness - an FSB informant who kept secret records of peaceful worship.
-In March 2024, the believers were given suspended sentences from 3 to 7 years.
+The number of defendants in the case has reached 13, including 6 women and elderly.
+The investigator deemed holding peaceful meetings for worship as organizing, participating in and financing the activity of an extremist organization.
+In almost 4 years of investigation, the case materials against the 13 believers has grown to 66 volumes.
+The case went to court in March 2022.
+At the hearings, it became clear that the case was based on the testimony of a secret witness – an FSB informant who made covert recordings of peaceful meetings for worship.
+In March 2024, the believers were given suspended sentences ranging from 3 to 7 years, and the court of appeal later upheld this verdict.